ceresimaging/image-tiler/terraform/README.md

 In the case of needing to SSH directly into a tile-server instance, AWS SSM should be used.
 Make sure your AWS IAM user has the appropriate permissions to use SSM.

+This stack pulls information about the underlying Ceres infrastructure environment via the terraform remote state data source, see https://github.com/ceresimaging/infrastructure/tree/main/terraform/stacks/spoke_environment for underlying environment configuration.
+This data includes VPC & subnet information.
+The `environment` variable determines which ceres spoke environment to deploy onto.

 ## Usage

 Set up the initial Terraform workspace, providers, modules, etc: